konflux-ci/community-catalog/tasks/push-snapshot-to-quay/README.md

 If `requireSuccessfulManagedRelease` is "true", the snapshot will only be pushed if it contains a status indicating that a managed pipeline has successfully completed.

+⚠️ Note: This is a sample task that should be kept simple to serve as a good example of how to construct a tenant task, so any non-bugfix contributions should be moved to a new or existing duplicate of this task.

 ## Parameters

 | Name                            | Description                                                            | Optional | Default value |